hitachihex/BastionTAS/README.md

 Note: You may use multiple input files, see Commands section for input files.<br/>But note that multi-level applies from the main input file only, so included input files may not read from another file.
 --------------------------------------------------------

 Note: TAS operates on raw mouse coordinates, so for playback to work properly on other machines, you will need to TAS at a fixed resolution , preferably something everyone can use if you want to share your input files.
-Game will probably need to be played at a specific resolution as well, one solution to this: Lock the game window in the upper left corner and use a resolution such as 1024x768.
+One solution to this: Lock the game window in the upper left corner, windowed mode, and use an in-game resolution such as 1024x768.
 --------------------------------------------------------